patrickschu/tgdp/summer16/mapping/vowel_measurements_protocol.md

 the /i/ in honig is variably followed by a /k/ or a /ch/, or zero.
 Zero was excluded, but not always obvious /i/: funeral is realized as begraebnis and beerdigung; the /g/ after /i/ can be plosive, approximant or fricative, [g], [j], [ch].

+short i and short ue are done. all measurements are in the respective folder in dataset_rounding.
+All logs are [here](https://utexas.box.com/s/h7j7m0zw3ktgms9t20hdlfwdpvkm19s0). plots are in rplots on Box.

 ####Future
+Invrstigate messiness in begraebnis/beerdigung
 Collect all in one spreadsheet for Gabmap
 Map it